synw/django-presence/README.md

 #### Global worker

 You can update presence channels for multiple sites using one process.
 The standard python worker updates one channel.
-A go worker is used to update multiple channels.
+A go worker is used to concurently update multiple channels.

 Create a ``centpres_config.json`` file either in your main django project directory (where manage.py is) or in ``~/.centpres`` or in ``/etc/centpres`` Use the same Centrifugo settings that are in settings.py